P1 Personal Utility (3% Approach)

 Your proposals should include sample imagery you collect describing your idea, and help us imagine how the project may take shape formatted as screens/slides in Figma or Google Slides.

-Choose a concept and create a site architecture, as well as wireframe sketches of 3 representative screens, describing your utility.
+Choose a concept and create a site architecture, and example user experience flowchart.
+Based on these artifacts, create wireframe sketches of 3 representative screens, describing your utility.

 Refine your wireframes into high-fidelity design using Figma.
 Your designs should have a visual identity, "interaction model", and "design system" at the their core.
 Create 2 visual directions and add simple interactions to them in Figma.